alfgook/G4HpGeCoinc/readme.md

 	cmake -DCRY_PATH:PATH='/home/alf/projects/GammaCoinc/cry_v1.7' ..

+then

+	make

 where you replace '/home/alf/projects/GammaCoinc/cry_v1.7' with the path to the directory where you just built CRY.

 To run with CRY as primary event generator

 	./G4HPGecoinc -t 1 -cry 1

 The cry event generator will setup by reading from the file default.cry.setup, which is copied into the build directory by cmake.
-To control cry this file may be edited.
+To control CRY this file may be edited.
 There are also UI commands to modify the CRY setup, see https://nuclear.llnl.gov/simulation/doc_cry_v1.7/cry.pdf for details.